Daniel Cameron (American politician): Personal life

-Cameron has been married twice.
-His first marriage, to Elizabeth Cameron, lasted from 2016 to 2017, when they divorced.
-He married a second time on July 31, 2020 to Makenze Evans, a 27-year-old schoolteacher.
-Essence, a magazine for African-American women, and Reuters reported that Cameron faced criticism on social media for hosting an engagement party in June 2020 during the time of the long unfinished investigation into Breonna Taylor's death without any charges being filed.
+Cameron's 2016 marriage to Elizabeth Cameron ended in divorce the following year.
+He married a second time on July 31, 2020, to Makenze Evans, a 27-year-old schoolteacher.
+Senator Mitch McConnell attended their wedding, which took place during Covid restrictions.
+They had their first child on January 5, 2022.
+Cameron faced criticism on social media for hosting an engagement party in June 2020 during the time of the long unfinished investigation into Breonna Taylor's death without any charges being filed.